Summer Employment For Your ChildBack to all blogs

 - Tax Benefits

-In addition, they can contribute the lesser of $5,500 or their earned income to an IRA.
-If they contribute to a traditional IRA, they could earn up to $17,500 tax free, since the combination of the standard deduction and the maximum allowed contribution to an IRA for 2018 is $5,500.
-However, looking forward to the future, a Roth IRA with its tax-free accumulation would be a better choice.
+In addition, they can contribute the lesser of $6,000 or their earned income to an IRA.
+If they contribute to a traditional IRA, they could earn up to $18,950 tax free, by combining the standard deduction and the maximum allowed deductible contribution to an IRA for 2022 of $6,000.
+However, looking forward to the future, a Roth IRA with its tax-free accumulation and distributions would be a better choice.
+But the contributions to a Roth IRA are not deductible.

 Even if your child is reluctant to give up any of their hard-earned money from their summer or regular employment, if you have the financial resources, you could gift them the funds to make the IRA contribution, giving them a great start and hopefully a continuing incentive to save for retirement.